bendavis78/project-hq/DOC.rst

 Agile Planning
 ==============
-The goal of this system seeks to be adapted to fit most agile methodologies, wheather it be scrum, kanban, a mix of both, or something else.
+The goal of this system is to be flexible enough to be adapted to any agile method, wheather it be scrum, kanban, a mix of both, or something else.
 The idea is to allow teams to explore and find what method works for them.

 Iterations
 ----------